personnameds/classsite/README.md

 Registration
-    -works but needs to be revised, focus on redirect stuff -I really doubt I need the path context thing
+    -works but needs to be revised, focus on redirect stuff -I really doubt I need the path context thing -Change password works but can be done with less views

 Other
     -memcached